-The following are a few general considerations to keep in mind while conducting investigations:
+The following are a few general considerations to keep in mind while considering root problem and conducting investigations:

 - One size investigation doesn’t fit all situations.
 Simple errors require simple documentation while more serious deviations require broader investigations.

 - The best tool to have is inquisitiveness.
 Ask yourself how far this deviation could extend.

 - Widen your perspective.
 Look for ways to relate, not separate, similar issues.

 - Human error is rarely a sufficient cause.

 - Always verify information or your instincts and never assume you are correct without proper data to support your instincts.